qska/checkout/readme.md

 * PaymentGateway.Tests - the catch-all unit test project, to be replaced with separate test project for each project in the solution.

 ## Next steps:
+* Add request validation (FluentValidation is good)
+* Implement Luhn algorithm validation for the card number
+* Add logging (log4net is simple)
 * Adding Swagger would be nice
-* Build & Deploy steps a must, for CI&CD configuration
+* Build & Deploy steps a must, for CI&CD configuration.
+A Cake script would work.
-* Logging support

 ## API Usage: